UI for Blazor

 You can bind the Telerik dropdown to a simple collection of numbers or strings, or entire models from your Blazor app.

 Within a single dedicated tag, the Blazor DropDownList allows you to simply configure minimum and maximum dimensions along with width, height and class that are already exposed parameters.
+In addition to that, the Open and Close methods of the DropDownList allow you to toggle the popup visibility without triggering the OnOpen/OnClose events.

 Built-in support for EditForm and DataAnnotation validation is a must, and it is available out-of-the box in all Telerik Blazor components, including the DropDownList.